Collection 399 [May 31, 2000]

 There are no restrictions on the use of this collection.

-Paul E. Johnson was born in 1909 in Denver, Colorado, the son of Swedish immigrants Henning and Elin Johnson.
+Paul E. Johnson was born on October 8, 1909 in Denver, Colorado, the son of Swedish immigrants Henning and Elin Johnson.
 There were two other boys in the family - Arnold and Gordon.
 After living in Iowa during Paul's early years, the family settled in Chicago, Illinois in 1923.
 Paul attended public school there and graduated from high school in 1928.
 He worked for a while as a manual training instructor for the Chicago Schools System.
 In 1930, he went to work for the tool and die department of Pullman and worked there sporadically for the next nine years.
 During these Depression years, he had part time jobs at various other garages and machine shops.
 He also took classes at Lewis University and Moody Bible Institute.
 After many years of courtship, he married Dolores Youngberg in 1937.
 They eventually had three children - Keith, Kent, and Linda.

 As a child and young man he attended the Mission Covenant Church of Grant Crossing with his family and committed his life to Christ there at a revival service in 1930.
 He became active in many types of Christian outreach including visiting prisoners in the Cook County Jail and the state prisons, and playing his trombone for services at the Pacific Garden Mission and the Chicago Gospel Tabernacle and other churches.